suffolklibraries/lgc/content/collections/events/east-anglian-air-ambulance-easter-egg-hunt.md

       -
         type: text
         text: 'With free entry and free parking, there are also 1000’s of artefacts, 60+ aircraft and cockpits, and themed rooms dedicated to the RAF Bomber Command, 446th Bomb Group, Air-Sea Rescue/Coastal Command and the Royal Observer Corps.'
   -
     type: paragraph
     content:
+      -
+        type: text
+        text: 'Light refreshments are served in the NAAFI themed café in the main hangar, and there are picnic tables throughout the site.
+There is wheelchair friendly access to all areas apart from aircraft cockpits.
+Well behaved dogs are welcome, provided they are kept on a lead (not in the shop, please).'
+  -
+    type: paragraph
+    content: